 5 MBA Courses to Expect as You Advance Your Education

-Deciding to earn your Master of Business Administration is a big step.
+Deciding to earn your Master of Business Administration (MBA) is a big step.
 You did your research, read the blogs, analyzed the statistics, and made your choice.
 Now that you’ve committed to advancing your career through education, there’s still more to look into.
 Like what kind of MBA courses will you be taking?
 What kind of programs should you consider?

 We know that enrolling in graduate school is an important decision, but it doesn’t have to be an overwhelming one.
-That’s why we put together this in-depth look at the Rasmussen College MBA program.
+That’s why we put together this in-depth look at the Rasmussen University MBA program.
 To help you get a better sense of what to look for, we’ll examine how our program was designed as well as some courses you might take.

-Why earn a Rasmussen College MBA?
+Why earn a Rasmussen University MBA?

 Crafted for a digital economy